devonartis/aws-ml-detection-workshop/docs/index.md

 Welcome!
 This guide provides instructions and pointers to the resources used for the workshop.

-This workshop contains the following exercises:

-1. Enabling Amazon GuardDuty and exploring GuarDuty findings
-2. Using AWS Lambda to transform data so it is suitable for model training and inference
-3. IP-based anomaly detection in SageMaker

-After the setup steps below, there are instructions provided for all of the hands-on exercises, instructions of how to delete the CloudFormation stack, and following that a full walkthrough guide on how to complete the exercises.

 * **Level**: Intermediate
 * **Duration**: 2 hours
 * **CAF Components**: Detective, Responsive
 * **Prerequisites**: Active email address, Modern, graphical web browser - sorry Lynx users :)

-## What's in here?

-The [repository](https://github.com/aws-samples/aws-ml-detection-workshop/) contains the following files that will be used for this workshop:

-- aws_lambda/
-    - cloudtrail_ingest.zip - Lambda zip bundle for workshop CloudTrail log ingest
-    - guardduty_ingest.zip - Lambda zip bundle for workshop GuardDuty finding ingest
-- templates/
-    - cloudformation.yaml - The CloudFormation template to deploy the stack of resources for the workshop
-- mlsec-participant-policy.json - The IAM policy specifying the permissions needed for the lab user
-- workshop-ipinsights.ipynb - Jupyter notebook for the workshop to load into SageMaker
+This documents helps you get started with the Jam Platform and then walks your through the following exercises:

+1. Enabling Amazon GuardDuty and exploring GuarDuty findings
+2. Using AWS Lambda to transform data so it is suitable for model training and inference
+3. IP-based anomaly detection in SageMaker

 ## Initial setup